Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro

-\mysection{Theoretical framework} We run a modified JEWEL 2.2.0 \cite{Zapp:2011ya,Zapp:2012ak,Zapp:2013zya} on top of thousands of realistic event-by-event hydrodynamic backgrounds capable of describing soft sector observables \cite{Alba:2017hhe}.
-Jet Evolution With Energy Loss (JEWEL) is a Monte Carlo model based on the BDMPS-Z \cite{Baier:1996kr,Zakharov:1998sv} formalism which describes the double differential cross-section for the radiation that a parton emits while traversing the medium created in relativistic heavy-ion collisions, thus simulating the parton shower evolution with medium interactions.
+We run a modified JEWEL 2.2.0 \cite{Zapp:2011ya,Zapp:2012ak,Zapp:2013zya} on top of thousands of realistic event-by-event hydrodynamic backgrounds capable of describing soft sector observables \cite{Alba:2017hhe}.
+JEWEL is a Monte Carlo model that describes the double differential cross-section for the radiation that a parton emits while traversing the medium created in relativistic heavy-ion collisions, thus simulating the parton shower evolution with medium interactions, consistent with the BDMPS-Z formalism \cite{Baier:1996kr,Zakharov:1998sv}.
 The initial scattering and hadronization processes are performed by PYTHIA 6.4 \cite{Sjostrand:2006za}, while the set of nuclear parton distribution functions EPS09LO \cite{Eskola:2009uj} used is provided by the LHAPDF 5 interface \cite{Whalley:2005nh}.
 JEWEL was designed specifically to interpolate between the analytically known limits of totally coherent and totally incoherent energy loss regimes, by implementing the destructive interference effect caused by subsequent scatterings in a dense medium \cite{Migdal:1956tc,Zapp:2008af}.
 The scatterings themselves are treated through a $2\rightarrow2$ elastic cross-section.
 The radiation is implemented through both initial and final state radiation using the DGLAP formalism of splitting functions.
-We note that JEWEL is still under active development and the most recent updates \cite{Milhano:2022kzx,Zapp:2022dhq} are not applied in this study.
+We note that JEWEL is still under active development and the most recent updates \cite{Zapp:2022dhq} are not applied in this study.